 Employers should also consider sharing resources focused on employee wellbeing, mental health, money management, and other resources to help show their support during this uncertain time.

-Phase two is what will happen in 30, 60 or 90 days.
+What will occur in 30, 60, or 90 days is this.
 If you and your executive team have worked out expectations for rehiring based on flattening the curve with stay at home orders, but don’t have an exact date yet, share that information.
 There is light at the end of the tunnel and if you can see it, your employees should be able to as well.
 This phase should be all about reassurance.

 Create a cadence for regular messaging and updates focused on supporting employees, addressing employee questions and concerns, and sharing resources and information over time.
 These communications should not be simply one way.
 Remember to provide your employees with opportunities to provide feedback through question and answer sessions, surveys, and internal messaging platforms allowing them to stay engaged and connected.